JesseEmond/blitz-2021-chal/README.md

 ![State Machine](./python/cson.svg)

 TODO(will): numbers.h

 TODO(will): analysis of cache hits/misses

 One very cool idea that we [read about](https://kholdstare.github.io/technical/2020/05/26/faster-integer-parsing.html) to quickly parse the data to ints (one of our bigger bottlenecks), was the use of SIMD to parse multiple characters at once (even with unknown int lengths): [details](http://0x80.pl/articles/simd-parsing-int-sequences.html).
-Unfortunately, to do so we had to read all the data at once (hence get rid of continuous processing while reading), which turned out to be slower.
-Very neat idea, though!
+Unfortunately, as cool as that idea was, it ended up being slower (maybe because we did it by reading all the data at once and then parsing with SIMD, instead of still doing our chunked parsing?)

-In conclusion, this was a super fun challenge.
-It was surprising that the difficulty lied completely outside of the problem we had to solve, but was very interesting and we learned quite a bit.
-It's great that we start from 3 lines of Python and end up with a trampoline Python that just launches a C++ hard-coded HTTP server with raw sockets that works hard to extract ints out of JSON continuously with a state machine, does a tiny bit of work with them (what we're really supposed to solve), and outputs back a string as fast as possible, all for an extra `24.92 pts` on the scoreboard.
+All these ideas ended us with a final score of `224.92` points (`80ms` to solve all challenges), and first place in the registration challenge.
+This was a super fun challenge.
+It was surprising that the difficulty lied completely outside of the problem we had to solve, but was still very interesting and we learned quite a bit.

+It's great that we start from 3 lines of Python (200 pts) and end up with a trampoline Python that just launches a C++ hard-coded HTTP server with raw sockets that works hard to extract ints out of JSON continuously with a state machine, does a tiny bit of work with them (what we're really supposed to solve), and outputs back a string as fast as possible, all for an extra `24.92 pts` on the scoreboard.

 # Development